Diversity Scholarships

 Description

-Gateway Scholarships are given to underrepresented populations regardless of residency status.
-Currently, any first-year student with exceptional financial need and/or first-generation status is considered for this award.
+Gateway Scholarships are given to targeted populations regardless of residency status.
+Currently, underserved first-year students with exceptional financial need and/or first-generation status are considered for this award.

 Timeline

-Complete application and submit all required admissions materials by January 2.
-Submit the FAFSA by January 2.
+Complete application by January 3 and submit all required admissions materials by January 8.
+Submit the FAFSA by March 1.

 Consideration Criteria